OUR POSITIONS

 Breeders Must:

-• Have comprehensive knowledge of breeding and rearing of young animals, including costs and potential difficulties
+• Have comprehensive knowledge of breeding and rearing of young animals, including costs and potential difficulties.

-• Be committed to finding responsible homes for the animals they breed and for their breeding animals; and to rehome should the new owners be unable to keep their animals
+• Be committed to finding responsible homes for the animals they breed and for their breeding animals; and to rehome should the new owners be unable to keep their animals.

-• Breeders should be regulated to ensure the well-being of animals in their care and to reduce impacts on animals and the community due to poor breeding or contributing to an oversupply.
+• Not breed animals of the same or similar breed type to those being euthanased in pounds and shelters due to shortage of responsible homes.
+Breeders should be regulated to ensure the well-being of animals in their care and to reduce impacts on animals and the community due to poor breeding or contributing to an oversupply.

 • Anyone who keeps an entire animal for breeding purposes should be required to have a State Government Breeder Permit, subject to an enforceable Animal Welfare Code of Practice and unannounced inspections by government-authorised Animal Welfare officers.

-• This Code of Practice should cover maximum breeding rate, feeding, shelter, comfort, socialisation with people and other animals, veterinary care, play and exercise, and age at which an animal can be removed from its mother and siblings to ensure the needs of animals are met.
+• This Code of Practice should cover maximum breeding rate, feeding, shelter, comfort, socialisation with people and other animals, veterinary care, play and exercise, and age at which an animal can be removed from their mother and siblings to ensure the needs of animals are met.

 • Breeders must be required to assess and educate prospective new owners for the appropriate care of companion animals.

-• This Code of Practice must also require breeders to microchip all animals and register the animal on a microchip database; and desex all animals that are not being sold to a person with a government permit for breeding or showing & breed potential, or if the health of animal was in jeopardy.
+• This Code of Practice must also require breeders to microchip all animals and register the animal on a microchip database; and desex all animals that are not being sold to a person with a government permit for breeding or showing and breed potential, or if the health of animal was in jeopardy.

 AWLQ is strongly opposed to the large scale breeding of puppies or kittens.
 AWLQ believes that cats and dogs are not merchandise to be bred for profit.
 As thinking, feeling beings, cats and dogs cannot be appropriately cared for in large scale breeding establishments.